farhanalishah23/BLOGPOSTCRUD-RESTAPI-WITH-AUTHENTICATION-LARAVEL-10/README.md

-# Simple Authentication APIs & BlogPost CRUD with Image Insert in Laravel 10
+# Authentication APIs & BlogPost CRUD with Image Insert in Laravel 10

 This project demonstrates a **Simple Authentication API** for **User Login** and **Registration**, alongside **BlogPost CRUD** operations (Create, Read, Update, Delete) with **Image Upload** functionality.
 The project is built using **Laravel 10**, **PHP**, and **MySQL**.